Fatland: Free Quaker - Wetherill Cemetery

 Samuel Wetherill, Jr. provided supplies to the Continental Army at Valley Forge, and was "read out of meeting" (disowned) by the Society of Friends in 1779, after refusing to renounce those actions.
 Defying the pacifism of their religion, "Free Quakers" supported or fought in the Revolutionary War.
 Wetherill became a founder of Philadelphia's Free Quaker Meeting (chartered February 20, 1781), and served as its clerk and preacher.
 With brother-in-law Timothy Matlack, another charter member, he designed its meeting house (1783–84), at 5th and Arch Streets.
 The meeting established its own burying ground, on the east side of 5th Street between Locust and Spruce Streets.
 Membership dwindled as the Free Quakers died off, and their meeting house was closed in 1836.
 As the turn of the 20th century approached, the Free Quaker Burying Ground plot became attractive for commercial development.
-It was in anticipation of its sale that Col. John Macomb Wetherill (Samuel Wetherill, Jr.'s great-grandson) directed in his 1895 will that the private cemetery at Fatland be expanded.
+It was in anticipation of the burying ground's sale that Col. John Macomb Wetherill (Samuel Wetherill, Jr.'s great-grandson) directed in his 1895 will that the private cemetery at Fatland be expanded.

 In 1905, remains from sixty-one graves were removed from the Free Quaker Burying Ground and reinterred at Fatland.
 Included were those of Samuel Wetherill, Jr. and his wife and relatives, including Timothy Matlack, scribe of the Second Continental Congress—whose penmanship can be seen in the Declaration of Independence.
 Many of the tombstones had severely eroded, and were illegible or identifiable only by initials.
 The remains of Ira Allen, one of Vermont's Green Mountain Boys, had been lost with the closing of another Philadelphia cemetery, and his cenotaph also was moved to Fatland.

 Numerous Wetherill family members have been and continue to be buried in the private cemetery.